jaychang0917/ribs-navigation/README.md

 # ribs-navigation

-This repo aims to demostrate a solution to handle navigation with RIBs.
+This repo aims to demostrate a solution to handle navigation with RIBs for Android.

 ## Table of Contents
 * [Push / pop screen(s)](#push_pop)